emily-curlin/APIs/README.md

 # API call to Geoapify API: https://myprojects.geoapify.com/api

-The API was used to create variouis maps to visualize weather conditions at various geographic locations on a map.
+The API was used to create various maps to visualize weather conditions at various geographic locations on a map.

 Vacation planning was simulated such that a user could specify their ideal vacation weather conditions.

-Once coordinates that met "specified requirements" were identified, hotel locations were identified within 10,000 meters of coorindates
+Once coordinates that met "specified requirements" were identified, hotel locations were identified within 10,000 meters of coordinates